weaviateguru/vespaworkshop101/ecommerce_app/README.md

 ## Step 5 – Verify Data with Simple Queries

+Once feeding succeeds, you should verify that documents are searchable.
+There are **three common ways** to call YQL and the Vespa APIs in this project:

+### 5.1 Using the Vespa CLI (interactive)

-Once feeding succeeds, try a few basic queries (adjust field names to your schema):
+Run a few basic queries from the CLI (adjust field names to your schema):

 ```bash
 # Return any products